As an Amazon Associate I earn from qualifying purchases.

 Real Gains is a protein powder that takes a unique approach by trying to combine fast acting protein sources like whey, and slow acting protein sources like micellar casein.
-To find out how it compares to other protein powders on the market check-out this review of Real Gains.
-If you are looking for the products that we have rated to be the best protein shakes, check out our list of Top 10 Best Protein Powders.
+To find out how it compares to other protein powders on the market, check out this Real Gains review.
+If you are looking for strictly the absolute best options the market has to offer, check out our list of the top 10 best Protein Powder Supplements.

 Benefits of Real Gains

 - Induces fast muscle recovery

 Real Gains is a supplement for athletes who need a quicker way to absorb their protein after an intense workout.
 Real gains is comprised of complex carbs to give your longer lasting energy, hopefully allowing you to work harder during your time in the gym.
 Unfortunately, it only comes in chocolate favor.

 Real Gains works by utilizing protein sources that are very easy for your body to digest.
 This is important because your muscles are crying out for a source of energy to allow them to repair and grow.
 Protein supplements are extremely popular for athletes who require that energy directly after a workout.
 It is much easier for your body to digest protein this way rather than eating food.

 Finding a high quality protein blend is extremely important when looking for the best protein powder on the market.
 The highest quality protein sources are whey protein isolate, and whey protein hydrolysate.
 These proteins are the best for optimal muscle growth and also digest very quickly to help rejuvenate your body immediately after a workout.

 In addition to having high quality protein sources, it is important that your protein blend remains pure whey.
 In our experience, pure whey protein sources have always brought about the best results in consumers.
 Real Gains is comprised of ultra-filtrated whey concentrate, micellar casein, and whey protein isolate.
 We would consider this protein blend to be pretty average when compared to their competitors.